Market Failures and Mechanism Design ECON4056

 Main Assessment In: December and April/May

 Are reassessment opportunities available for all summative assessments?
 No

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

 The main aims of the course are:

-■ To present the formal models of cooperative behavior, both from the normative viewpoint of sharing the benefits of cooperation, and the positive analysis of coalition formation.
+■ To present the formal models of cooperative behavior known as core stability, both from the normative viewpoint of sharing the benefits of cooperation, and the positive analysis of coalition formation.

-■ To introduce students to a wide range of specific applications of market design in bilateral matching and voting.
+■ To introduce students to specific applications of market design in bilateral matching and voting.

 Intended Learning Outcomes of Course